 Although this policy emphasizes the development of self-discipline, it is recognized that there are instances when it will be necessary to administer disciplinary measures.
-The position of the school district is that a fair and equitable district-wide student discipline policy will contribute to the quality of the student's educational experience.
-This discipline policy is adopted in accordance with and subject to the Minnesota Pupil Fair Dismissal Act, Minnesota Statutes, sections 121A.40-121A.56.
+It is the position of the school district that a fair and equitable district-wide student discipline policy will contribute to the quality of the student's educational experience.
+This discipline policy is adopted in accordance with and subject to the Minnesota Pupil Fair Dismissal Act, Minn.
+Stat. §§ 121A.40-121A.56.

-In view of the foregoing and in accordance with Minnesota Statutes, section 121A.55, the school board, with the participation of school district administrators, teachers, employees, students, parents, community members, and such other individuals and organizations as appropriate, has developed this policy which governs student conduct and applies to all students of the school district.
+In view of the foregoing and in accordance with Minn.
+Stat. § 121A.55, the school board, with the participation of school district administrators, teachers, employees, students, parents, community members, and such other individuals and organizations as appropriate, has developed this policy which governs student conduct and applies to all students of the school district.